-In states that allow customer choice, the transportation and distribution costs are still owned and operated by traditional monopolyprotected utility companies.
-It is the energy commodity, whether electric or natural gas, that is competitively priced.
+In states that allow customer choice, the transportation and distribution costs are still owned and operated by traditional monopoly-protected utility companies.
+The energy commodity, whether electric or natural gas, is competitively priced.
 In states with retail competition, customers still receive one bill for their electricity and natural gas, but they can select their energy supplier.

-What is the difference between monopoly-protected/government priceregulated utilities and a competitive market?
+What is the difference between monopoly-protected/government price-regulated utilities and a competitive market?

 The fundamental difference is that a competitive market allows customers to shop for their supplier, while a regulated market dictates what utility consumers must use.
-These monopolyprotected utility companies do not foster the same innovation and have little to no incentive to cut costs.
+This monopoly-protected utility companies do not foster the same innovation and have little to no incentive to cut costs.